mosip/k8s-infra/alerting/README.md

 ## Slack alerts notification

 - Creating slack incoming webhook [here](https://api.slack.com/messaging/webhooks),
+  * Create a slack application for your environment from the above url.
+  * After creating the app select `Incoming webhooks` from `Features` section.
+  * Then Activate Incoming webhooks.
+  * Then select `Add New Webhook To Workspace` and choose a slack channel where the alerts need to be notified.
+  * Then Incoming webhook url will be created.
 - update ``slack_api_url`` and ``channel`` in ``alertmanager.yaml``
 - run ``./install.sh `` to patch alertmanager.